kabilar/workflow-animal/README.md

 This repository provides demonstrations for:
 Setting up a workflow using different elements (see [pipeline.py](workflow_session/pipeline.py))

+For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
+This work is supported by the National Institutes of Health.

 ## Workflow architecture
 The lab and experiment subject management workflow presented here uses components from three DataJoint elements (element-lab, element-animal and element-session) assembled together into a functional workflow.